segmentio/segment-docs/src/connections/destinations/catalog/nielsen-dcr/index.md

 | Heartbeat timer stopped | `Video Playback Seek Started` |
 | Heartbeat timer updated | `Video Playback Seek Completed` |
 | `-(void) end` and Heartbeat timer stopped | `Video Playback Completed` |

-Segment-Nielsen-DCR does not map any playback properties (ie. send metadata) on mobile.

 Web supports the use case of tracking a user switching back and forth from amongst multiple videos at the same time.
 To do so, Segment checks the metadata on playback interrupted events and sends Nielsen updated metadata if we see that the video content has changed.
 We do so by storing the current `asset_id` in memory and checking to see if the `asset_id` value has changed.